Made:

 MADE is a blockchain-powered intellectual property registry built to protect Black creators — giving artists, designers, and cultural producers the tools to register, license, and monetize their work before it gets taken from them.

-Challenge: A developer-built React prototype existed with zero native design assets — no components, no visual system, no standards.
-Only a three-page brand guideline with legacy branding.
-The platform needed to feel credible, culturally familiar, and trustworthy to Black creators ranging from limited to moderate blockchain technology literacy.
+Challenge: A developer-built React prototype existed with no native design assets.
+No components, no scale, no usage standards.
+What existed was a legacy 2021 brand guideline: a manifesto, a logo, a color direction, and photography principles, with no design system to build a product on.
+The platform needed to feel credible, culturally familiar, and trustworthy to Black creators with limited to moderate blockchain literacy.

 Outcomes: